quadas/scala-style-guide/README.md

 Quadas's Scala Style Guidelines
 =================

-This repository contains style guidelines for writing Scala code at Vpon.
+This repository contains style guidelines for writing Scala code at Quadas.
 The guidelines are based on [Paypal's style](https://github.com/paypal/scala-style-guide/).
 Here are our goals for style guides in this repository:

 1. Our style guidelines should be clear.